icerpc/icerpc-csharp/examples/Retry/README.md

 The server is configured to randomly fail with `DispatchException(StatusCode.Unavailable)`, which can only be retried on a different server address.
 The retry interceptor will automatically retry failed invocations up to the configured max attempts.
-If the retry interceptor reaches the max retry attempts, or if it exhausted all available server addresses it gives up on retrying and reports the failure.
+If the retry interceptor reaches the max retry attempts, or if it exhausted all available server addresses, it gives up on retrying and reports the failure.

 First start at least two instances of the Server: